Approaching our last hour in Argentina. Photo by Nathan Sharp.

 We set our sights on the town of Cochrane, a former military outpost, and were now officially riding the Carretera Austral, purportedly the most beautiful highway in all the Americas.

-So much of our cargo, it seemed, offered exactly one year of service before spontaneously self-destructing.
-And so we choreographed our daily routines to appease a host of temperamental, half-functional objects, so that they might light one more night, warm one more patch of ground, guide us through one more mountain pass.
-We used almost everything we carried on a daily basis, apart from the emergency supplies which we hoped never to use.
-And so, we made due with a permanently deflated inflatable solar lantern, Nathan’s down jacket which could no longer be zipped, my rain pants with huge gashes in the knees, our knee-high wool socks turned open-toed leg-warmers, Nathan’s second popped sleeping pad, and both our headset microphone wires.
+We used almost everything we carried on a daily basis, apart from the emergency supplies that we hoped never to use.
+But so much of our cargo, it seemed, offered exactly one year of service before spontaneously self-destructing.
+Thus, we choreographed our daily routines to appease a host of temperamental, half-functional objects so that they might light one more night, warm one more patch of ground, guide us through one more mountain pass.
+We made due with a permanently deflated inflatable solar lantern, Nathan’s down jacket which could no longer be zipped, my rain pants with huge gashes in the knees, our knee-high-wool-socks-turned-open-toed-leg-warmers, Nathan’s second popped sleeping pad, and both our frayed headset microphone wires.
 The list went on and on.
 For the broken RAM phone mount, Nathan made do with a temporary fix of epoxy’d pantyhose, having requested a circlet trimmed from the stockings I carried in my jacket pocket.
-It satisfied me to note how short the woven tubes had become.
-I remembered the open-air market in Caraz, Peru, where we’d fished them from a nylon tangle of mauve, taupe, blush, cream, and sepia hosiery.
-The color really didn’t matter, but the blush was rather nice.
+It satisfied me to note how short the woven tubes had become, trimmed down by necessity as time trimmed down a candle.
+I remembered the open-air market in Caraz, Peru, where we’d fished them out of a nylon tangle of mauve, taupe, blush, cream, and sepia hosiery.
+Of course, the color really didn’t matter.
+But the blush was rather nice.

 No no, we had insisted to the concerned vendor.
 This size will do just fine.